mozman/ezdxf/docs/source/addons/tablepainter.rst

     create ACAD_TABLE entities!

-The table cells can contain multi-line text or BLOCK references, and you can create your own cell type by extending the :class:`CustomCell` class.
+The table cells can contain multi-line text or BLOCK references.
+You can create your own cell types by extending the :class:`CustomCell` class.
+The cells are addressed by zero-based row and column indices.
 A table cell can span over multiple columns and/or rows.

-Text cells can contain text with an arbitrary rotation angle, or letters can be stacked from top to bottom.
+A :class:`TextCell` can contain multi-line text with an arbitrary rotation angle or letters stacked from top to bottom.
+The :class:`~ezdxf.addons.MTextSurrogate` add-on is used to create multi-line text compatible to DXF version R12.

-BlockCells contains block references (INSERT) created from a BLOCK definition, if the block definition contains attribute definitions (ATTDEF), these attributes will be added to the block reference as ATTRIB entities.
+A :class:`BlockCell` contains block references (INSERT entities), if the block definition contains attribute definitions as ATTDEF entities, these attributes can be added automatically to the block reference as ATTRIB entities.

 .. note::

-    The DXF format does not support clipping boxes, therefore the render method of any cell can render beyond their borders!
+    The DXF format does not support clipping boxes ot paths, therefore the render method of any cell can render beyond the borders of the cell!

 .. seealso::